jlyonsmith/stampver/README.md

 See `--help` for more options and `--version` for, well, the version number.

+## `version.json5` File Format

+The file has the following sections.

 ### `filenames`

-An array of files names, rooted at the location of the `version.json5` file.
+An array of files names.
+Use relative paths rooted at the location of the `version.json5` file.

 ### `buildFormat`